 The best time to mold and create your brand is before you start your business.
-This includes performing a trademark search to see if your chosen business name is available for registration.
+This includes performing a trademark search to see if your chosen business name is available for use and registration.
 Once you have conducted a search that yields a positive outlook, you will want to file your trademark application.
 From there, you will need to actually use your trademark in commerce to acquire rights.
 Sometimes things do not go so smoothly, though.
 What if you decide to change the trademark you want to use?
-Are trademark changes even allowed?
+Can you make changes to your trademark?
 In this post, we will discuss making amendments to your trademark and what kinds of changes are permissible.

 When Can I Make My Trademark Changes?

 Of course, you should carefully consider whether changing your trademark is the right decision for you.
 Re-branding can be a difficult and costly endeavor.
 Depending on how drastic the changes are, you may need to conduct a new trademark search.
-While you are free to change your trademark, doing so will impact any registrations and/or applications you have on file with the U.S. Patent & Trademark Office (USPTO).
+While you are free to change your trademark, doing so will impact any applications or registrations for the trademark you have with the U.S. Patent & Trademark Office (USPTO).

 What Kinds of Changes Are Permissible?